-The site consists of three parcels located at 2525, 2613, and 2701 East Belt Boulevard in the southern portion of Richmond.
-The site consists of northern and southern portions divided by Formex Road, a commercial street with light traffic.
-The northern portion of the site, located at 2525 East Belt Boulevard, consists of a creek and wooded land that will remain undeveloped.
-The southern portion of the site, located at 2613 and 2701 East Belt Boulevard, will be the location of the proposed site buildings.
-The site is part of an established mixed-use neighborhood containing residential and commercial land uses.
-Surrounding land uses include single-family houses, wooded land, a creek, a connector bridge, and transportation/ distribution companies.
-Access and visibility for the proposed site project are each expected to be good, as 16 of the 45 proposed units will be constructed along East Belt Boulevard.
-Access to the site will be from the northern lanes of East Belt Boulevard, which typically experiences moderate traffic.
+The site consists of three contiguous parcels located west of the Warwick Road/Hull Street Road intersection in the southern portion of Richmond.
+The proposed entrance for the site is located at 5315 Warwick Road, approximately 0.2 miles northwest of Hull Street Road.
+The site is part of a primarily established mixed-use neighborhood containing residential and commercial land uses.
+Surrounding land uses include apartment buildings, single-family houses, a church, restaurants, laundromats, and a pharmacy.
+Note that the developed portion of the site will not be clearly visible from either Warwick Road or Hull Street Road, as the proposed site buildings will not front these roadways.
+A permanent sign at the proposed Warwick Road entrance, as well as marketing signage along both Warwick Road and Hull Street Road is recommended due to this lack of visibility.
+Proposed access along Warwick Road should be sufficient, as it is a four-lane residential street with moderate traffic.
 Community services are primarily based in the southern portion of Richmond within 5.0 miles of the site.
 Access to downtown Richmond is approximately 5.0 miles northeast of the site, leading to additional employment and educational opportunities.
-Overall, the proposed site project is expected to fit well with the surrounding residential land uses in its immediate neighborhood.
-The site project will not be adversely affected by commercial land uses to the north and northeast, as the undeveloped parcel at 2525 East Belt Boulevard will buffer these commercial land uses from the developed portion of the site.
+Overall, the proposed site project is expected to fit well with the surrounding residential and commercial land uses in its immediate neighborhood.
 Additional information regarding the subject site, surrounding land uses and the proximity of community services is included in Section IV - Area Analysis.